robertjdoig/octet/octet/src/examples/example_shapes/README.md

 A Hinge constraint brings together two objects, it limits their movement to one axis defined by a three dimentional vector.
 The hinge will keep the object at the same distance from the pivot point.
 In this program the box is only allow to rotate on the Z axis.
 Its position depends on the torque being applied.
 If a torque was applied on a different axis then the hinge would constraint the box and no effect would be shown.

+# Joint Work

+Witek Gawlowski - showed me how to get a Rigidbody into a variable.